mars-protocol/core-contracts/contracts/active-delta-neutral/docs/entry_exit_model.md

 # Delta-Neutral Entry/Exit Model

 This document describes a simple entry/exit model for delta-neutral trading strategies.
-It provides guidance on when to enter or exit positions based on price impact, funding rates, and borrowing costs.
+It provides guidance on when to enter or exit positions based on price execution, funding rates, borrowing costs, supply rates.

 ## Key Concepts

 - **Price PnL**: The price difference between the spot and perpetual (perp) markets.
   - **Long Position**: Short perp - Long spot (positive when shorts are higher).
-  - **Short Position**: Spot - Perp (positive when spot is higher).
+  - **Short Position**: Short spot - long Perp (positive when spot is higher).

 - **Net yield**: The net cost or yield after considering all funding rates and borrow/supply rates.
 - **`K`** A constant that controls the sensitivity of the entry/exit model.
-The higher the value of `K`,
+The higher the value of `K`, the less sensitive the model is to price pnl.
+A higher `K` means that the .

 ## Entry and Exit Criteria